SRH-Heidelberg-University/Evaluation/README.md

 # Evaluation Metrics
 We created RAGAS (Retrieval Augmented Generation Assessment), a framework for evaluating retrieval augmented generation (RAG) pipelines for both Mistral 7B and LLAMA 13B.
+We created dataset for RAGAS with the help of experts for building questions to be asked for chat bot.

 # Getting Started
 To Evaluate these models follow the below instructions,